movesen/ClimbNet/README.md

 The training loop iterates over the training data, performing forward and backward passes to update the model parameters.
 Training progress is logged, including loss and accuracy metrics.

-### Logging

-During training, the model's performance is logged to monitor its progress and detect any potential issues.

 ## Evaluating the Model

 ### Evaluation Loop

 The evaluation loop processes the test data, making predictions and calculating accuracy and average test loss.
 This step is crucial to assess the model's performance on unseen data.

-### Error Handling

-Any errors encountered during the evaluation are handled gracefully and logged for further analysis.

 ## Results